Treatment Plan Overview

 - Daily living skills groups are also offered to improve memory, address mood regulation, and provide relaxation.

 - Recreation activities designed for individual abilities and needs.
 Adjunctive therapies are offered, such as crafts, art, games, and gardening.

-Through a variety of modalities, including reminiscence, re-motivation and validation, our goals for you are the instillation of hope where there has been hopelessness, progress where there has been regression, and a renewed sense of wellness.
+Through a variety of modalities, including reminiscence, re-motivation and validation, our patient goals are the instillation of hope where there has been hopelessness, progress where there has been regression, and a renewed sense of wellness.

-A daily goal-setting group will be held each morning.
-This is a brief group designed to help you select one or just a few things you can accomplish each day.
-Hopefully the things you select will be goals aimed at making progress with your treatment/service plan.
-Each person will share his/her goal for the day, this usually happens in the morning around breakfast time.
-Staff will help you achieve your daily goal(s).
-In the evening during dinner time, you will be asked to review how well you think you met your goal(s).
-Your goals can be very basic ones (e.g. “I’m going to play a game with another group member today”).
+A daily goal-setting group is held each morning.
+This is a brief group designed to help each patient select one or just a few things you can accomplish each day.
+In the morning, usually around breakfast time, each patient will share his/her goal for the day, if they are able.
+Staff will help patients achieve daily goal(s).
+In the evening during dinner time, patients are asked to review how well they think you met their daily goal(s).
+Goals can be very basic ones (e.g. “I’m going to play a game with another group member today.”).
 A good way to think of a goal is to ask 2 questions:

 - What am I doing today?